Scholarships for Astronomy

 The University of Iowa, Department of Physics and Astronomy

-Freshman students who reside in the state of Iowa majoring in either physics or astronomy are invited to apply for the Strayer-Rairden Scholarship in Physics. $1,000 in renewable funding (up to four years in total) is awarded based on a academic performance, not financial need.
+Freshman students who reside in the state of Iowa majoring in either physics or astronomy are invited to apply for the Strayer-Rairden Scholarship in Physics. $1,000 in renewable funding (up to four years in total) is awarded to the person selected by the Department of Physics and Astronomy as the state’s best qualified applicant who has declared physics or astronomy as their major.
+This scholarship is awarded on the basis of academic merit, not financial need.

 Award recipients are required to maintain a GPA of 3.2 or higher in order to continue to receive funding.